flxzt/wave/README.md

 The static library can be (re)built with `cargo build --release`.
 Then `libwave.a` will be located in `target/release`.
 The header file `wave.h` is located in the crate root.

-Build for a specific architecture, e.g. Cortex-M: `cargo build --release --target=thumbv7em-none-eabi`
+Cross-compile for a specific architecture, e.g. Cortex-M4: `cargo build --release --target=thumbv7em-none-eabi`

 Cbindgen is used to (re)generate the header file `wave.h`.